Ultimate One Week Italy Itinerary for First Timers

 How to Get to Florence from Rome

 Take an early, direct train from Roma Termini train station to Firenze S. M. Novella train station.
-This takes either 1.5 hours or 3.75 hours depending on what kind of train you take.
-If you are buying a ticket for the next morning, you can expect to pay €21.65 for a 3.75-hour Regional train or €50 for a 1.5-hour Frecciarossa train.
-If you are buying one month out, the price for the 1.5-hour Frecciarossa train drops to €35.90.
+This takes either 1.5 hours or 4.5 hours depending on what kind of train you take.
+If you are buying a ticket for the next morning, you can expect to pay €25 for a 4.5-hour Regional train or €55 for a 1.5-hour Frecciarossa train.
+If you are buying one month out, the price for the 1.5-hour Frecciarossa train drops to €20 – €30.

 What to Do in Florence (Two Days)

-Some people recommend purchasing the Firenze Card, because it covers a lot of the main things in Florence.
+Some people recommend purchasing the Firenze Card because it covers a lot of the main things in Florence.
 But for two days in Florence (or even three days in Florence), I am not sure the card is worth it.
-I actually recommend purchasing the Grande Museo del Duomo ticket instead.
+I actually recommend purchasing the Brunelleschi Pass instead.
 This pass includes entry into the Duomo, a climb to the Cupola (dome) of the Duomo, a climb to the Campanile (bell tower), entry into the baptistery, entry into the Duomo museum, and entry into the crypt beneath the church.
-It costs €18, plus a €2 pre-sale fee if bought on the official website.
+It costs €30 which can be bought on the official website.

 Now, let’s get to all the things to do in Florence in two days!
 I haven’t split it out into separate days here, because I think it’s better if you choose yourself.
 Would you prefer to visit one museum a day, or have one big museum day?
 Would you try to avoid climbing stairs twice in the same day, or are you up for the challenge?
 Would you enjoy a viewpoint for sunset, or prefer sunrise?
 Your answers to those questions will determine what things you do and see each day in Florence, so I can’t recommend that for you.
-Most attractions in Florence are pretty compactly located, anyways, so planning a route shouldn’t be too bad on the fly!
+Most attractions in Florence are pretty compactly located, anyway, so planning a route shouldn’t be too bad on the fly!

 *You can skip items with an asterisk if you’re not interested.
 I’ve only listed them since they’re included in the ticket I recommended above.
 If you want a more-detailed breakdown of the below, check out my full travel guide to Florence things to do (complete with pictures of each attraction!).